angular/protractor/docs/faq.md

 If your app needs log-in, there are a couple ways to deal with it.
 If your login page is not written with Angular, you'll need to interact with it via unwrapped webdriver, which can be accessed like `browser.driver.get()`.
-You can also use `browser.ignoreSynchronization`, as explained in [this StackOverflow answer](http://stackoverflow.com/a/23198865/264229)
+You can also use `browser.ignoreSynchronization` as explained [here](/docs/timeouts.md#how-to-disable-waiting-for-angular).

-You can also put your log-in code into an `onPrepare` function, which will be run once before any of your tests.
+Another option is to put your log-in code into an `onPrepare` function, which will be run once before any of your tests.
 See this example ([withLoginConf.js](https://github.com/angular/protractor/blob/master/spec/withLoginConf.js))

 Which browsers are supported?